silhavyj/Social-Network/README.md

 - I decided to further extend the overall functionality of the project by adding a profile page that allows users to update their personal information as well as to change their default profile image.
 The format of the image is supposed to be either `.png`, `.jpg`, or `.jpeg` not exceeding the size of 1 MB.
 - Also, when a user signs up, they're required to confirm their registration via e-mail.
 All e-mails are HTML e-mails.
+- When signing up, the user is required to be at least 15 y.o.